petermarshallio/blog-pmio/clgqeo93p000g09mqfebmhu5u.md

 I'm a stickler for defining what words mean.
 And yes, I'm also a bit of a grammar fiend, I'm afraid!
 I wanted everyone to be clear what the term "support" really meant to us as a group.
 [Taz Chaudhry](https://www.linkedin.com/in/tahira-c-989a0642/) and [Caroline Harris](https://www.linkedin.com/in/caroline-harris-04783550/) (awesome support leaders I've worked with for many years) helped develop an answer to that fundamental question: "what does support for our open source community look like?"

-I'm a bit of a fan of [ITIL](https://en.wikipedia.org/wiki/ITIL), so for better or for worse (!) we didn't re-invent the wheel.
+I'm a bit of a fan of [ITIL](https://en.wikipedia.org/wiki/ITIL), so we didn't re-invent the wheel.
 Using a number of awesome resources (like this [blog from BMC Software](https://www.bmc.com/blogs/support-levels-level-1-level-2-level-3/)) we quickly worked up a table of what we felt support was - and more than that, how it is different depending on the circumstances.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682065318253/7bc9ec53-df4c-4de5-9bcf-a7d18b7a0558.png align="center")